HuntAlpha/AI_Based_Projects/README.md

-This Repository contains prediction based ai projects written in python
+This Repository contains ai based projects written in python